samsuh/2025-learnings/README.md

 tested internet outage by pulling router power for 1 minute. missed 2 attestations, but it seems to have fixed itself automatically after coming back online. waiting for it to confirm that it's back. yep it came back successfully.

+10/29 - went to yongsan electronics market. was told that ddr5 udimm unbuffered ecc ram just doesnt exist in korea. disappointing.